simpleanalytics/blog/_posts/2022-04-26-4-best-google-analytics-alternatives.md

 Simple Analytics is the furthest away from Google Analytics in many ways.
 This is because Simple Analytics [never collects any personal data or uses cookies.](https://blog.simpleanalytics.com/website-analytics-without-cookies) As mentioned earlier, this does impact the depth of data insights.

 ### Data Insights
 Collecting sessions over multiple days is not possible with Simple Analytics.
-It is still possible to differentiate page views and unique visitors based on the referrer domain.
-This is less accurate than tracking sessions but more privacy-friendly.
+It is still possible to differentiate page views and [unique visitors based on the referrer domain.](https://docs.simpleanalytics.com/explained/unique-visits) This is less accurate than tracking sessions but more privacy-friendly.
 However, the page views reported by Simple Analytics are more accurate than Google Analytics because you don’t need cookie consent using Simple Analytics.
-Unlike Google Analytics, Simple Analytics can bypass adblockers.
+Unlike Google Analytics, Simple Analytics bypasses adblockers by default.

 It is also possible to use UTM codes to see which specific sources generate traffic to your website, and you can track events.
 We've set up an automated events script that collects downloads, outbound links, clicks on email links, and you can add your custom events.